madz0/spring-boot-tut/README.md

 	}
 	```
 	`user.setName(name)` should go inside the validation check of event better its better to check validation befor transaction scope

+3. An important thing to remember is that readOnly hint will be applied only when the corresponding @Transactionalcauses starting a completely new transaction.

+4. Any change made within a transaction to an entity (retrieved within the same transaction) will automatically be populated to the database at the end of the transaction, without the need of explicit manual updates.